0xAs1F/BadSuccessorScript/README.md

 └── Rubeus.exe
 ```

-Ensure both `Invoke-BadSuccessor.ps1` and `Rubeus.exe` are in the same directory.
+Ensure `Rubeus.exe` is in your Windows Path.

 ---